Get your grass while supplies last!

 • Not useful in USDA zones colder than zone 5

-You can plant Dog Tuff ™ grass plugs in the months of May, June and July in USDA Zone 5; April, May and June in USDA Zones 6/7.
+You can plant Dog Tuff ™ grass plugs in the months of May, June and July in USDA Zone 5.
+August and September will work but may result in somewhat less density; April, May and June in USDA Zones 6/7.
 Planted on 12-inch centers, a tray of 70 will cover 70 square feet.
 At this spacing, the Dog Tuff ™ grass will fill in completely by August or September.
 When your plugs arrive, unpack them, water them and put them in a frost-free, shaded area outdoors for a few days to acclimate to your area.
 This is called “hardening them off”.
 Do not plant Dog Tuff ™ grass before the last frost as it may be damaged or delayed in growth.

 Make sure that the ground is well saturated with water several days ahead of time so that the plugs don’t dry out during installation.
-Apply a light application of organic fertilizer such as an alfalfa meal or sea kelp type fertilizer.
-Also apply corn gluten granules to prevent weed seed germination.
-Do not apply corn gluten if you are over-seeding with Annual Rye Grass, as it will prevent that from growing too!
+Apply a light application of organic fertilizer such as an alfalfa meal, dried poultry waste, corn gluten, or sea kelp type fertilizer.
+Corn gluten granules act as good fertilizer and may also help to prevent weed seed germination.
+The most reliable and recommended organic option is to till the area and remove the unwanted grass w/ roots.
+This method will require repeated attempts to completely remove the high water grass.
 Punch holes in the ground using a metal rod (like a long pry bar or broom handle).
 If you are doing more than several trays, we suggest purchasing a 1 ½” auger-style drill bit.
 The longer the bit, the more they cost, but the less bending you need to do.
 Gently remove the plug from the plug tray by pushing it up from the bottom!
 Pulling it from the top may break off the roots.
 Insert the plug into the hole, gently squeezing the soil closed from the sides.
 Do this during the cooler morning or evening hours.
 Have a water hose with a mist nozzle handy and water in the plugs thoroughly within a half hour of planting.
 You may need to plant a section and water it before moving on to the next section.
 You may want to mark a nylon string every 12 inches with a marking pen to use as a guide in the installation, or simply create a 12” square cardboard jig to guide you.
 It doesn’t matter if the plugs are perfectly spaced, but it looks nice.
 After all the plugs are installed, water again thoroughly.
 Water the area lightly 2-3 times a day for a week (unless it’s raining).
 The second week, reduce the light watering to once a day.
 By the third week reduce watering to every other day and so on.
 By the next spring, water once or twice a week (depending on the weather).
 Dog Tuff ™ won’t be fully drought tolerant until summer of the second season.
 Once it has filled in and is very thick, it can be watered minimally.

 Water Dog Tuff ™ grass by irrigating less than once a week (depending on the weather).
 Apply ½ inch to 1 inch of water per irrigation.
 It’s better to irrigate deeply, but less often to encourage grass roots to grow deeply and evade drought.
 Grass watered shallowly and frequently, will have shallow roots that are more prone to drought damage.
-FERTILIZE Dog Tuff ™ grass by using corn gluten (liquid or granular) or with a low analysis organic nitrogen source like fertilizers made with alfalfa meal or poultry waste.
+FERTILIZE Dog Tuff ™ grass by using corn gluten (liquid or granular) or with a low analysis organic nitrogen source like fertilizers made with alfalfa meal, sea kelp meal, or poultry waste.
 Corn Gluten is applied in late October, late February and early May.
 Alfalfa Meal or Poultry Waste is applied in early May and again in mid-September.
-Don’t apply both Corn Gluten and Alfalfa Meal/Poultry Waste.
-Corn Gluten and/or Alfalfa Meal/Poultry Waste should be irrigated immediately after application.
+Don’t apply both Corn Gluten with the other recommended fertilizers as this may cause excessive growth.
+Corn Gluten and/or Alfalfa Meal/Sea Kelp Meal/Poultry Waste should be irrigated immediately after application.
 Apply at least ½ inch of water (or apply before a rain storm).
 MOW Dog Tuff ™ grass as needed, but it does not require mowing.
-In the Denver area, where the grass was developed, we only mow it in July and August, and possibly in September.
+In the Denver area, where the grass was developed, we only mow it every 5-7 days from that last week in June through July and August, and possibly in September.
 Left un-mowed, Dogtooth grass looks like gentle mounds of forest moss.
 If you choose to mow it, remove no more that ½ inch at a time as it will scalp the grass; making it susceptible to sunburn.
 Scalped/sun burned grass will eventually recover.
 Edge using a weed whacker or edging tool.